Hank Gathers: Heart condition and death

 On Sunday, March 4, Gathers collapsed again with 13:34 left in the first half of the semifinal game against the Portland Pilots.
 He had just scored a dunk on an alley-oop pass from point guard Terrell Lowery that put the Lions up 25–13.
 Thirteen seconds later while positioned around midcourt in the Lions' fullcourt press, he collapsed a yard or two away from Pilots point guard Erik Spoelstra.
 He attempted to get up, telling the athletic trainers, "I don't want to lay down!"
 Shortly after, he stopped breathing.
-Gathers was pronounced dead at a nearby hospital at 6:55 PM PST.
+Gathers was pronounced dead at nearby Marina Del Rey Hospital at 6:55 PM PST.
 He was 23 years old.

 Minutes after Gathers was taken to the hospital, the WCC commissioner suspended the game indefinitely.
-ESPN broadcast graphic footage of Gathers' collapse on SportsCenter; the network was at the game recording advance footage for the championship game it was scheduled to televise the next night.
+ESPN showed graphic footage of Gathers' collapse on SportsCenter; the network was at the game recording advance footage for the championship game it was scheduled to televise the next night.
 Late that night, the WCC canceled the tournament and awarded Loyola the conference's automatic bid to the NCAA tournament due to its WCC regular season title.

 Gathers was buried at the Mount Lawn Cemetery in Sharon Hill, Pennsylvania.
 An autopsy found that he suffered from a heart-muscle disorder, hypertrophic cardiomyopathy.
 His family later filed a $32.5 million lawsuit charging negligence.
 Loyola Marymount settled out of court for $1.4 million, while the cardiologist who treated Gathers settled for $1 million.